 - Here is a cue sheet of the ride.

-The following file has not been updated for 2020 detours!
+The following file has not been updated yet for 2021 detours!

 - Here is the Map My Ride map.
 It is a Google-based map with drilling down to see details, a profile of the hills and lots more.